markishou/CPSC210-CarInventoryManager/README.md

 **The Audience:**

-This app is for people who are in the market to buy a used vehicle or to sell one of their own.
+This app is for people who are in the market to buy a used vehicle.
 However, **it is aimed towards individuals that want to buy used cars for the purpose of modifying or building them.**

 **The Why:**